TriplyDB/Documentation/docs/ratt/index.md

 ##### Add padding

 Sometimes a target value must have a specific length.
-If the source value does not have that length, it may be padded with leaving characters to fit the target length.
+If the source value does not have that length, it may be padded with leading characters to fit the target length.

 A concrete linked data example is years before the year 1000.
 Such years are often represented by fewer digits, but the [XML Schema Datatypes standard](https://www.w3.org/TR/xmlschema11-2/#rf-lexicalMappings-datetime) requires that all years are represented with at least 4 digits.